Ten Things You Should Know: Wood Memorial

-1) The Wood Memorial is a race restricted to 3-year-olds run at Aqueduct Racetrack in Jamaica, New York, in the borough of Queens.
+1) The Wood Memorial is a Grade 2 race restricted to 3-year-olds run at Aqueduct Racetrack in Jamaica, New York, in the borough of Queens.
 It is run at a distance of 1 1/8 miles.
-This year’s edition is part of the new Kentucky Derby qualifying system with points being awarded to the top four finishers.
+This year’s edition is part of the Kentucky Derby qualifying system with points being awarded to the top four finishers.

 2) The race was run for the first time in 1926 and is among the oldest of the current Kentucky Derby prep races.
 Gallant Fox was the first colt to win the Wood and Kentucky Derby in 1930.

 3) The race is named for Eugene D. Wood, president of the Jamaica Race Track and chairman of the board for the Metropolitan Jockey Club; Wood died in 1924.

 4) Three of the last four Wood runners who also won the Kentucky Derby finished second: Go for Gin (1994), Monarchos (2001), and Funny Cide (2004).
 The last time a colt won both races came in 2000 with Fusaichi Pegasus.